jacebenson/cedar/docs/docs/tutorial/chapter4/authentication.md

 ![image](https://user-images.githubusercontent.com/300/146463959-c59c8721-484f-45de-a663-e6ab3b2591dc.png)

 We're back in business!
 Once you add authentication into your app you'll probably run into several situations like this where you need to go back and forth, re-allowing access to some pages or queries that inadvertently got locked down by default.
-Remember, Redwood is secure by default—we'd rather you accidentally expose too _little_ of your app than too _much_!
+Remember, Cedar is secure by default—we'd rather you accidentally expose too _little_ of your app than too _much_!

 Now that our pages are behind login, let's actually create a login page so that we can see them again.